The psychology of saving and starting a positive savings habit

 Have you ever wondered why you spend – or save – the way you do?

 But our ability and willingness to save for the future can also be down to psychology.
-Are you someone who likes to splash the cash the minute pay day rolls around or do you relish being able to put money aside every month?
-Below, we’ve explored the theory around ‘financial psychology’ and have shared some steps you can take to improve your money management skills.
+Are you someone who likes to splash the cash the minute pay day rolls around?
+Or do you relish being able to put money aside every month?

-Understanding triggers: the psychology of spending
+The psychology of spending

-One of the best ways to improve your ability to save is understanding what triggers you to spend.
+One way to improve your ability to save is to find out what triggers you to spend.
+Different psychological influences can encourage us to part with our hard-earned cash.
+These include:

 - The Bandwagon effect – doing something because others are doing it